Developer Tools: CLI, SDK, MCP Overview

 |---|---|---|

-If you don't want to depend on any SDK, or need to call from Python, Go, PHP, etc., OpenAPI is the most direct choice.
+If you don't want to depend on any SDK, or need to make calls from Python, Go, PHP, or other languages, OpenAPI is the most direct choice.

 curl -X POST https://runtime.lovrabet.com/openapi/data/get-list \